signed8bit/bbpackage/README.md

 The [BBEdit documentation](http://pine.barebones.com/manual/BBEdit_10_User_Manual.pdf) defines a format that packages should follow (see the "Language Modules and Packages" chapter), and that is exactly what bbpackage expects, with one optional addition:

 If you are familiar with Node.js and prefer to write your packages within that framework (like I do), within your package's `Contents` folder, you can create a `package.json` file.
 If this file exists, bbpackage will automatically install any defined dependencies when your package is installed.

+## Discuss

+This project is in its infancy.
+If you'd like to discuss, join the #bbpackage channel on Freenode.